Glogster: History

 The regular Glogster.com, the social network platform, was closed for new registrations and account access ceased in Feb 2015.
 After this the company focused solely on the Glogster EDU platform.
 There is, however, a personal type license available for single users.
 The platform has grown into a worldwide community in over 200 countries, with over 1.9 million teacher accounts with over 17 million student accounts who have created more than 25 million educational glogs, out of 45 million total glogs on the service.

-As of August 2022, Glogster has temporarily suspended services provided due to "operational reasons".
+in August 2022, Glogster suspended all services provided due to "operational reasons".
+The website remained in that state until January 2024, when the website was taken down.